osmosis-labs/osmosis/networks/osmosis-1/upgrades/v12/mainnet/guide.md

 source ~/.profile
 ```

+## Cosmovisor Upgrade

-Now, create the v12 folder, make the build, and copy the daemon over to that folder
+Create the v12 folder, make the build, and copy the daemon over to that folder

 ```{.sh}
 mkdir -p ~/.osmosisd/cosmovisor/upgrades/v12/bin